 Living in Tower Hamlets can be expensive, especially if you’re considering rent.
 However, there are plenty of ways to save money and still enjoy the area’s many attractions.
 In this article, we’ll take a look at the overall cost of living in Tower Hamlets so you can make an informed decision when it comes time to move.

 Rent is one of the biggest expenses that come with living in Tower Hamlets.
 Depending on where you choose to live, rental prices range from affordable to quite high.
 Of course, these costs also depend on how much space you need and what type of amenities you want – for example, shared houses tend to be cheaper than single-family homes.
-Utilities are another expense to consider; fortunately, most utilities providers offer discounts for customers who use renewable energy sources.
+Utilities are another expense to consider; fortunately, most utility providers offer discounts for customers who use renewable energy sources.

 When it comes to other necessities like groceries or transportation, there are some great deals to be found both online and offline.
 For instance, memberships at local stores often provide discounted rates on food items as well as perks such as free delivery or special offers throughout the year.
 Additionally, public transport fares have been kept low over recent years thanks to subsidies from the local council – making getting around town easy and affordable.

-Overall then, while living in Tower Hamlets may require careful budgeting due to higher rent prices compared with other areas nearby, there are still plenty of opportunities for savings when it comes to essential items such as groceries or transport fees.
+Overall, while living in Tower Hamlets may require careful budgeting due to higher rent prices compared with other areas nearby, there are still plenty of opportunities for savings when it comes to essential items such as groceries or transport fees.
 With regular discounts available both online and off, residents don’t have to break their budgets just because they’ve chosen a more central location!

 What Safety Precautions Are In Place In Tower Hamlets?